evans-dan/crawler_test/README.md

 standard".

 - ensure that the number of threads is sensible.
-No reason to allow for more threads than URLs.
+No reason to allow for more threads than URLs under this design.
 This number is a design decision that should take the architecture and use cases of the server into account.
+Allowing n URLs with m threads with n < m would require a refactoring so that (m-n) threads did not stand idle.

 - longer term storage of results.
 No reason that results for a URL cannot be cached to disk.
 Consider a simple database or flat file with a